 Xavier University - Ateneo de Cagayan was founded in 1933 by Fr James TG Hayes SJ, Superior of the Philippine Jesuit mission and first Bishop and Archbishop of Cagayan de Oro.
-In the next 11 years, the two-storey wooden building along Burgos Street that schooled 17 high school male students mushroomed into several buildings on Corrales Avenue with 614 students.
-This studentry came from the existing high school, from the college department that was added in 1938 with course offerings in Liberal Arts, Education, and Commerce, and from the Grade School established in 1940.
-All these were brought to the ground during the outbreak of World War II which forced it to close on December 9, 1941.
-The chemistry laboratory was at first used to extract quinine for the government forces.
+In the next 11 years, the two-storey wooden building along Burgos Street that schooled 17 high school male students mushroomed into several buildings along Corrales Street with 614 students.
+This studentry came from the existing high school; from the college department that was added in 1938 with course offerings in Liberal Arts, Education, and Commerce; and from the Grade School, established in 1940.
+All these were brought to the ground during the outbreak of World War II which forced the school to close on December 9, 1941.
+The chemistry laboratory then was used to extract quinine for the government forces.
 Later on, the campus was used as the Northern Mindanao headquarters of the Japanese troops after they entered Cagayan de Oro on May 2, 1942.

-Soon after Cagayan de Oro was freed from Japanese forces, the school was reduced to rubble when on September 9, 1944 American planes began bombing Cagayan de Oro.
+Soon after Cagayan de Oro was freed from the Japanese forces, the school was reduced to rubble when on September 9, 1944, American planes began bombing Cagayan de Oro.
 “Those liberators wrecked the town of Cagayan and its wharves.
-When the day was over the old transit showed our college in ruins, the century old cathedral gone, and the lovely house of the Bishop a heap of concrete,” wrote Fr Edward Haggerty SJ, then Rector of Ateneo de Cagayan.
-His successor Fr Andrew F Cervini SJ saw to the reconstruction of the school.
-Through their efforts and with the assistance of local and foreign benefactors, the school reopened in 1946 with the usual classes held in partially restored buildings.
+When the day was over the old transit showed our college in ruins, the century-old cathedral gone, and the lovely house of the Bishop a heap of concrete,” wrote Fr Edward Haggerty SJ, then-Rector of the Ateneo de Cagayan.
+His successor, Fr Andrew F Cervini SJ, sought the reconstruction of the school.
+Through their efforts and with the assistance of local and foreign benefactors, the school reopened in 1946 with the usual classes held in partially-restored buildings.

 By 1946, collegiate program offerings included Bachelor of Arts, Pre-Legal, and Commerce.
-The Graduate School was opened in 1948.
-The College of Agriculture was started by Fr William F Masterson SJ in 1953, and the College of Law and the Manresa Farm in 1955.
+The Ateneo de Cagayan Graduate School was opened in 1948.
+The College of Agriculture was started by Fr William F Masterson SJ in 1953 and the Manresa Farm in 1955.
+The College of Law also started operations the same year.

-Responding to the demands of a rapidly developing Northern Mindanao, Xavier University opened more and more courses, becoming the leading educational institution in the region and the principal training ground for professionals and leaders.
+Responding to the demands of a rapidly developing Northern Mindanao, Xavier University opened more and more courses, becoming the leading educational institution in the Mindanao (and its neighboring regions in the Visayas) and the principal training ground for professionals and leaders.

-A two year Pre-Engineering course, started in 1957, eventually became a 4-year course with the opening of the College of Engineering in 1981.
-A graduate course in Guidance and Counselling was opened in the summer of 1958.
-The College of Medicine started in 1983 while the College of Nursing was established in 1988 and reopened in 2002.
-In consonance with the Catholic Educational Association of the Philippines (CEAP) plan to establish Master Pilot Technician Training Center, Xavier University launched the Center for Industrial Technology (CIT).
-In June 1983, classes for three-year technical program started.
-The Computer Center began its program offerings in 1993.
+The two-year Pre-Engineering course, offered in 1957, eventually became a four-year course with the opening of the College of Engineering in 1981.
+A graduate course in Guidance and Counseling was opened in the summer of 1958.
+The College of Medicine started in 1983.
+The College of Nursing was established in 1988, and reopened in 2002.
+In consonance with the Catholic Educational Association of the Philippines (CEAP) plan to establish Master Pilot Technician Training Center, Xavier University launched the Center for Industrial Technologies (CIT).
+In June 1983, classes for three-year technical programs started.
+The Computer Center also began its program offerings in 1993.

-The Nursing and Medicine programs now have their own base hospital, the Maria Reyna - Xavier University Hospital, in partnership with the Sisters of St Paul de Chartes and the Archdiocese of Cagayan de Oro.
-In the global arena, Xavier has linkages with universities and institutions in America, Asia and Europe through its Office of International Networking and Cooperation.
+The Nursing and Medicine programs now have their own base hospital, the Maria Reyna - Xavier University Hospital, in partnership with the Sisters of St Paul de Chartres and the Archdiocese of Cagayan de Oro.
+In the global arena, Xavier has linkages with universities and institutions in America, Asia, Australia, and Europe through its Office of International Cooperation and Networking.

-The University has been closely involved with the life and growth, concerns and problems of Cagayan de Oro City and Northern Mindanao.
-Under the leadership of Jesuits, the University undertook various developments in countless areas.
+The University has been closely involved with the life and growth, concerns and problems of Cagayan de Oro City and Mindanao.
+Under the leadership of Jesuits, the University undertook various development initiatives in countless areas.
 Improvements in the school’s intellectual life were made; more scholarships were granted, and more emphasis was given to research activities and social involvement.

-The Research Institute for Mindanao Culture (RIMCU) was established in 1957 to conduct researches on Mindanao, its cultures, issues and concerns.
+The Research Institute for Mindanao Culture (RIMCU) was established in 1957 to conduct studies on Mindanao, its cultures, issues, and concerns.
 In 1963, the University Journal “Kinaadman” started publishing research and articles on Mindanao, and has since been well-received locally and globally.